2019 Photo Competition

 - Entries are to be submitted via the entries portal at lifeandlight.com.au after the completion of an online entry form. – image files must be named in accordance with the photo title on the entry form.
 Hard copies or photos submitted on a USB will not be accepted.
 All photos must be submitted through an online account at lifeandlight.com.au.

 - Subject matter is restricted to the locality of the Local Land Services Western Region and should address the theme of this year’s competition: “Beyond the Dust”.
-For more information on the Local Land Services Western Region go to lls.nsw.gov.au/our-regions/whats-my-region.
+To view the boundaries of the Western Local Land Services region click here.

 - The judging is done anonymously, consequently any photos with watermarks will not be accepted into the competition.

 - The entrant accepts complete responsibility for gaining permission to enter and publish photos of the people featured in their photograph.
 The Light & Light Western Competition accepts no liability for entrants that have not been given permission to enter and publish photos of people featured in the entered photograph.

 - Photographs should have been taken no earlier than January 2017, must be unpublished and should not have won any other competition open to the general public.

 - Entries will be limited to 4 photos per category per person.
 Any photos entered in excess of this will not be considered.

 - The copyright of each entry submitted remains with the photographer, however, Western Local Land Services and Western Landcare NSW reserve the right to use any entry for promotional purposes.
 Each sponsor reserves the right to use any entry submitted to their corresponding category.

 - The judges’ decision is final and no correspondence will be entered into.
 The judging panel is comprised of a Local Land Services Western nominee, a Western Landcare NSW nominee and a professional photographer.